rapidsms/rapidsms/docs/topics/celery.rst

 .. admonition:: Import names

-    It's important that your task is always imported and refered to using the same package name.
+    It's important that your task is always imported and refered to using the `same package name`_.
     For example, depending on how your Python path is set up, it might be possible to refer to it as either ``myproject.myapp.tasks.add`` or ``myapp.tasks.add``.
 Or from
     ``myapp.views``, you might import it as ``.tasks.add``.
 But Celery has no